Cholee is a stay-at-home mom who understands the value of keeping a clean and organized house.

-Spring may have come and gone already, however summer is just starting and is the time when most families have more free time on their hands.
-Before summer gets completely underway, it is time to clean out the closets, kitchen, and finances if you haven't gotten around to it yet.
+Spring may have come and gone already, but summer is just starting, and that's when most families have more free time on their hands.
+If you haven't gotten around to it yet, now is the time to clean out the closets, kitchen, and finances before summer gets completely underway.

 Cleaning and organizing the home and our lives may seem tedious and time consuming, but you will be glad you took the time.
 The freedom that comes with a clean, organized, and uncluttered home and lifestyle will leave you with options you never knew you had.

-If you're one of the many people who hate spring cleaning, I hope to provide some positive and handy tips to help you in your quest of cleaning and organizing not only your house, but your life as well.
+If you're one of the many people who hate spring cleaning, I hope to provide some positive and handy tips to help you in your quest to clean and organize not only your house, but your life as well.

 Cleaning the Closets